 Over the many months, problems arose, as problems are wont to do.
 The COVID-19 pandemic certainly threw a wrench into things – postponing production of the last batch of structures, causing some artists to miss deadlines, and contributing to the delay in the “unleashing” of the dogs throughout the village.

 But unleashed they were!
-As of July 15, the village streets were lined with approximately 70 colorful dogs, puppies and fire hydrants throughout the summer of 2020.
+The village streets were lined with approximately 70 colorful dogs, puppies and fire hydrants throughout the summer of 2020.

 “The dogs bring some sunshine into the world right now when there seems to be so much loneliness and dark days,” says Jennifer.
 “As we were getting the dogs ready to be unleashed, people would stop and ask to take pictures.
 Residents just seem happy to see them.”